A charge monomial basis of the Garsia-Procesi ring: introduction

 The sum is over standard Young tableaux of size $n$ that satisfy a condition related to an operation called \textit{catabolism} (see Section \ref{section:cat} for definition).
 Catabolism, which was defined by Lascoux \cite{Lascoux}, is an operation on tableaux, or words, that lowers the cocharge value.
 Using catabolism, we can associate to each tableau $T$ a partition called its \textit{catabolizability type}, denoted $\ctype(T)$.
 The sum in Equation \eqref{eq:catabolizable HL formula} is over all standard tableaux $T$ that have $\ctype(T) \unrhd \mu$, where $\unrhd$ denotes the dominance order on partitions.

-In this paper, we give a monomial basis of $R_{\mu}$, using standard tableaux of a certain catabolizability type.
+In this paper, we give a monomial basis of $R_{\mu}$, where the monomials are indexed by standard tableaux that satisfy a catabolizability type condition.
 The set we construct is the natural subset of the descent basis to consider in light of the combinatorial formula \eqref{eq:catabolizable HL formula} for the graded Frobenius series.

-For any permutation $w$, we associate a word $\cw(w)$ of the same length called the \textit{charge word} of $w$ such that sum of the entries of $\cw(w)$ is charge($w$).
+For any permutation $w$, we associate a word $\cw(w)$ of the same length called the \textit{charge word} of $w$ such that the sum of the entries of $\cw(w)$ is charge($w$).
 We refer to the monomial $\mathbf{x}^{\cw(w)}$, where the exponents are given by the charge word of $w$, as the \textit{charge monomial} corresponding to $w$.
-For technical reasons, as well as to match the notation of Carlsson-Chou, we use $\mu$ to index the monomial basis of $R_{\mu^t}$, where $\mu^t$ is the \textit{transpose} of $\mu$ (see Section \ref{subsec: words and parts} for definition).

 \begin{thm1} \makeatletter \@currentlabel{1.1}\makeatother Let $\mu$ be a partition of $n$.
 The set of charge monomials